Custom Dataset New Record Form

 📝 Note

 These steps depend on whether you have enabled the Configurable Joins Record Lookup early access feature.
+Traditional query bases are covered in the next section.

-Using Configurable Joins Lookup
+Using Configurable Joins lookup

 1. From the main navigation, select Records.

-3. Click the Edit Shared Views link.
+3. Select the Edit Shared Views link.

-5. Select the new record form you created in the dropdown menu.
+5. Select the record form you created.

 Edit_Shared_Views_Link.png